kugaevsky/jquery-phoenix/README.md

 ### Options

-You can pass an options object on phoenix initialization.
+You can pass an options object on Phoenix initialization.

     $('.phoenix-input').phoenix({
         namespace: 'phoenixStorage',
-        maxItems: 50,
+        maxItems: 100,
         saveInterval: 1000,
         clearOnSubmit: '#stored-form'
       })